-According to NACS State of the Industry data, sales of tobacco products (cigarettes and OTP) constituted more than 42% of in-store revenue dollars for convenience stores in 2011.
-While controversial, tobacco is a legal product and one that is important to the economic viability of the convenience store industry.
-The anti-tobacco industry is well organized and well funded.
-Additionally, avenues for evasion of state and local excise taxes have arisen through mail orders.
-NACS is focused on protecting this important industry category.
+According to the NACS State of the Industry Report of 2014 Data, sales of tobacco products (cigarettes and other tobacco products) represent approximately 38% of in-store sales at U.S. convenience stores.
+Tobacco is a legal product and one that is important to the economic viability of the convenience store industry.

 In an effort to reduce the incidence of smoking, particularly among minors, and to improve the safety of tobacco products, Congress has passed a law giving the Food and Drug Administration (FDA) regulatory authority over the manufacture and retailing of tobacco.